AndyTQ/shopify-backend-challenge-summer-2022/README.md

 ```
 You can also open a browser and enter `http://localhost:5001/api/export/434,4321`, which will directly download a csv file accordingly.
 If there is an error caused due to the backend, HTTP 500 (Internal Server Error) will be returned.

+# Future Works
+- Use docker to separate the environment of this software from infrastructure, which can improve the efficiency in deliverying this software.
+- Use swagger to provide a better and more beautifully formatted API documentation.
+- Allow adding/deleting/reading/updating multiple items at once.
+- Add automated testings and CI/CD pipeline for this project.